zencart/documentation/content/user/running/resend_order_email.md

 ---
 title: Resend Order Email
-description: I need to resend the email that is sent to the customer at checkout
+description: I need to resend the checkout email to a customer
 category: Running
 weight: 10
 ---

+Sometimes customers need you to send an invoice or another copy of their checkout confirmation emails.

+This can happen for a variety of reasons:

-This need can arise if the customer created an account but [mis-typed their email](/user/running/mistyped_email/).
+- the customer created an account but [mis-typed their email](/user/running/mistyped_email/).
+- they need an invoice for tax or record keeping purposes.
+- your cart has an [email deliverability issue](/user/email/emails_not_received/).

-There are a few options but this seems like the best one:
+Here are a few ways you can address this need.

+## Forward them the Admin order confirmation
+The administrator gets a confirmation email for each order, as long as the _Send Copy of Order Confirmation Emails To_ field in [Email Settings](/user/admin_pages/configuration/configuration_emailoptions/) is set.

+Note that the administrator copy of the confirmation email has additional content at the bottom, which you may want to trim prior to forwarding.

+## Creating a PDF Invoice from Admin
 1. Go to Admin > Customers > Orders click on the order
 1. In the sidebar on the right, there is a button for Invoice
 1. Click the invoice button